mojingmojing/SearchIDOT/README.md

 - download pdf files for projects that contain the given pay item keyword

 The purpose of this projct is to improve productivity at work.

 I spent four hours to go through the excel files and download pdfs for three release dates.
 During this four hours, I was performing the same repetitive steps.

 Since this same work will very likely be perform again in the near future, a program is written in this project to build a useful tool to search on IDOT website and significantly saves time at work.

 To run this program, please follow the following steps:

-⋅⋅1.
-First install Python library "xlrd" and "beautifulsoup4", codes are given at the beginning of this file⋅⋅
+1. First install Python library "xlrd" and "beautifulsoup4", codes are given at the beginning of this file

-⋅⋅2.
-Go to IDOT website and download the list of pay item excel files from "CBIDS" within the release date that you are interested⋅⋅
+2. Go to IDOT website and download the list of pay item excel files from "CBIDS" within the release date that you are interested⋅⋅

-⋅⋅3.
-Unzip the excel files and put the list of excel files in an "excel_files" folder⋅⋅
+3. Unzip the excel files and put the list of excel files in an "excel_files" folder

-⋅⋅4.
-Open file run.sh⋅⋅
+4. Open file run.sh

-⋅⋅5.
-Change "key_word" into pay item number you are looking for⋅⋅
+5. Change "key_word" into pay item number you are looking for

-⋅⋅6.
-Change "date_release" into release date(mmddyy) from which you've downloaded the list of CBDIS excel files⋅⋅
+6. Change "date_release" into release date(mmddyy) from which you've downloaded the list of CBDIS excel files

-⋅⋅7.
-Change "pdf_dir" into the name of folder that you want the downloaded pdfs to be stored at⋅⋅
+7. Change "pdf_dir" into the name of folder that you want the downloaded pdfs to be stored at

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-* Unordered list can use asterisks
-- Or minuses
-+ Or pluses